laravel/docs/helpers.md

 <a name="method-public-path"></a>
 #### `public_path()` {#collection-method}

 The `public_path` function returns the fully qualified path to the `public` directory.
-You may also use the `public_path` function to generate a fully qualified path to a given file relative to the public directory:
+You may also use the `public_path` function to generate a fully qualified path to a given file within the public directory:

     $path = public_path();